 10. SPICES

-These are more than just spices that will enhance the flavor of your foods.
+These are more than just spices that will enhance the flavor of your food.
 People worldwide have used these spices for centuries for their antimicrobial, antioxidant, and anti-inflammatory properties.
-In Rheumatoid Arthritis, there are many studies that will prove the benefits of all of these to decrease inflammation, and inflammatory markers and decrease pain.
-My recommendation: instead of adding more SALT to your food, which increases inflammation, replace it with a lot of spices to enhance the flavor of your food.
+In Rheumatoid Arthritis, many studies demonstrate the benefits of all of these in reducing inflammation, inflammatory markers, and pain.
+My recommendation: instead of adding more SALT, which increases inflammation, use more spices to enhance the flavor of your food.

 We treat the whole body and the mind.
 We treat the patients, not only their disease!